How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Infectious lesions of the tonsils in the initial stages are very similar to a cold or other ailments.
 To do this, it is necessary to clearly classify the symptoms of the disease:

-• the temperature rises to 39-40 ºC;
+• temperature rises to 39-40 ºC;

 • increased sweating;

-• headaches and pain in the joints;
+• headaches and joint pain;

 • lack of appetite, impotence;

-Angina during pregnancy can have undesirable consequences for the mother and child.
+Sore throat during pregnancy can have undesirable consequences for the mother and child.

 The greatest danger is angina in the early stages of pregnancy, since the 1st trimester is an important period for the fetus, during which the development of many organs of the baby occurs.

-Possible consequences of angina during pregnancy
+Possible consequences of sore throat during pregnancy

 • a woman develops severe toxicosis, accompanied by frequent, up to 5-7 times a day, bouts of vomiting and dehydration;